sunnyHelen/HelenZhao.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
 - *2024.05*: I will organize The 1st Workshop on Efficiency, Security, and Generalization of Foundation Models at ACM MM 2024.
-[Call for Paper!](http://esgmfm.site/)
 - *2024.05*: One paper accepted to ICML 2024 and one accepted to IJCAI 2024.
 <!-- *2024.02*: Two papers accepted to CVPR 2024.
 *2024.02*: I will serve as an Area Chair for MICCAI 2024.  -->